Certificate in Compliance

 Workers’ Compensation and Environmental Safety Training for Supervisors Only

 Course Description: This training includes updates on the latest workers’ compensation and safety information.
 The Workers’ Compensation portion includes supervisor and employee responsibilities for documenting and reporting incidents in a timely manner and a review of return to work policies.
-The Environmental Services portion includes preventing the most common types of injuries such as slips, trips and falls.
-Florida’s state automobile policy “Know before You Go,” and safety in the workplace.
+The Environmental Services training includes the following: Preventing the most common types of injuries such as slips, trips and falls, and Florida’s state automobile policy “Know before You Go,” and safety in the workplace.

 Public Records Retention and Disposition